 Neatly cut the tiles into the valley at a rake to provide a minimum 125mm wide channel.
 Lay the cut tiles onto the mortar and point neatly.
 Avoid blocking the tile interlocks with mortar.
-Use tile-and-a-half tiles where necessary to avoid small cut pieces.
-Ensure all cut pieces are secured by drilling or notching the cut tiles to facilitate nailing.
+Secure small cuts by drilling or notching the cut tiles to facilitate nailing.
 Fix additional battens if necessary.